 Apart from the staying options provided by the Kateel Durga Parameshwari Temple, several private lodges are available for booking.
 Some of the popular ones are Laxminarayana Mandira and the Gopalkrishna Sabha Bhavana.

 - Sri Udupi Krishna Temple – The unique Temple of Sri Krishna in a Bal Avatar is situated at a distance of 25 km from Kateel.
 The idol of Sri Krishna is represented as a child holding a churning rod in one hand and a rope on the other.
-This form of Krishna cannot be seen anywhere else in the world.
 The idol is believed to be made in Dwarka during Sri Krishna’s reign by his wife Rukmini.